Inside: Collecting IEP Data doesn’t have to be overwhelming. You can get our free IEP Data Collection Sheets, including templates and reusable forms.

 - Who should collect the data for an IEP?

 - When and how should IEP data be given to parents?

 Why Meaningful IEP Data is Necessary.

 Try flipping that mindset for them.
-Good data gives them credit for all of their hard work teaching!
+Good data gives them credit for all of their hard work in teaching!
 It shows that they are implementing an instructional program outlined in the IEP.
-In our data-driven society and teacher accountability, that can be really helpful for them.
+In our data-driven society, teacher accountability can be really helpful for them.

 Criteria for Solid IEP Data Collection.

 If you remember, when talking about how to write IEP goals, I shared the SMART acronym.
 It’s a common acronym used to describe goals.